samliee/Beancount-Fava-Android-Tutorial/README.md

 # Beancount-Fava-Android-Tutorial

+Fava is a web interface for the double-entry bookkeeping software Beancount with a focus on features and usability. <https://github.com/beancount/fava>

-Install the fava and beancount tools on the Android.
+This tutorial aim to install fava on Android.

 ## Prepare